Managerialism: Political

 Managerialism in political science is a set of beliefs, attitudes and values which support the view that management is the most essential and desirable element of good administration and government.
 It follows that in all enterprises and services, both private and public, expertise in management must be taught by training and by incentives to excel.
 In the political world this may take the form of asserting that much conflict and argument are unnecessary for solving problems.
 All that is needed is a rational assessment of the problem and this involves gathering and collating information, listing the options, calculating costs of each, evaluating consequences and choosing the best course of action.
 Recent managerialism has included such devices as "performance indicators" (purporting to measure the relative efficiencies of different managers) and "market testing" (which compares public sector managers' responsibilities and tasks with those of managers in the private sector in order to assess their pay).
 Managerialism is criticized for weakening the public-service ethos.

-If one were to conceive of society as a nation, such as the United States, managerialism concludes that there is no single United States and that individual Americans should not be identified as the fundamental nature of the country.
-Rather, the country is basically composed of numerous groups which collectively make up the country we call the United States.

-The government is a part of the managerial process.
-The management of different groups will attempt to influence the direction of government action.
-Their success or failure will depend upon their ability to pursue their case and upon their ability to blunt the cases of competitors.
-The success of the subunits depends upon the ability of their managements and other factors such as size, cohesiveness, managerial discretion, and control of resources.
-Government itself is a collection of governmental units.
-The government is not state.